 Table of Contents

-Safety and Sanitary Reasons Why Cats Should Not Jump On Counters
+Safety and Sanitary Reasons Why Cats Should Not Jump On Kitchen Counters

 As much as cat owners want their feline buddies to enjoy their playtime, the counter is not a safe place to explore.
 Cats may unknowingly come in contact with a hot stove top or a pot of boiling water once they jump on the counter.
 They may also come across dangerous chemicals such as bleach.
 Food is also sometimes left on the counter and these could potentially harm the cat.
 Remember that most human foods are not safe for cats, these could either have too much sodium or may have little bones that can cause choking or block their intestines.

-Using Remote Correction in Encouraging Cats to Get Off Counters
+How to Keep Cats Off Counters: Using Remote Correction to get Cats Off Counters

 One of the best ways to alter the behavior of a creature is to change their environment.
 With cats, remote correction is a popular way to make the counter off limits.
 What do you need?
 Below are some tips and tricks for you to try: